andyfleming/open-engineering-interview-process/README.md

 5. **Hiring Committee Review:** After the onsite interview is complete, feedback from the interview process is shared across the interview team.
 Interview team members review the feedback and independently reach a decision of hire/no-hire based on the comprehensive feedback.
 At the HC review, the interview team reaches a consensus on whether to reject the candidate or proceed with reference calls.

-6. **Reference Calls:** The recruiting team will make reference calls for promising candidates.
-At a minimum, two reference calls will be completed.
-One should be a candidate's manager and the other someone someone who has worked directly with the candidate and can speak to their past work.

-7. **Final Review:** After successful reference calls, the recruiter submits the employee packet to the CEO and Hiring Manager for final approval.
+6. **Final Review:** After successful reference calls, the recruiter submits the employee packet to the CEO and Hiring Manager for final approval.

-8. **Offer Extend:** The recruiter will reach out to the candidate to schedule time to connect and extend the formal offer.
+7. **Offer Extend:** The recruiter will reach out to the candidate to schedule time to connect and extend the formal offer.
 Initially, this is done verbally but is always followed by the written offer as described in the section on preparing offers.
 The Hiring Manager and interview team follows-up to answer any questions that the candidate may have, which will hopefully lead to the candidate accepting the offer.

-9. **Offer Accept/Onboarding:** If the candidate accepts the offer, the onboarding process begins.
+8. **Offer Accept/Onboarding:** If the candidate accepts the offer, the onboarding process begins.

 ## For Candidates - Applying to Avero